Azure/azure-sdk-for-js/samples/cors/ts/README.md

 With this approach you'll use a server process (like [ASP.NET][asp] or [Express][express]) to route requests to Azure Key Vault.
 Since you own the client and server processes you can freely add CORS policies to support your requests.

 If your web application already has a back end component this will be the most straightforward approach.
 You'll simply add a new API endpoint to your server which will be responsible for fetching secrets from Azure Key Vault and returning it to the user.
-This allows you to have complete control and customization over the security and authorization of calls to Key Vault since all calls will go through a priviledged environment (your server).
+This allows you to have complete control and customization over the security and authorization of calls to Key Vault since all calls will go through a privileged environment (your server).

 ## Use Azure API Management